fallen-icarus/cardano-loans/README.md

 economic cycle:

-1. **Seeding Productive Enterprise:** Sophisticated lenders deploy capital to entrepreneurs in developing markets—the exact demographic that traditional finance cannot efficiently serve.
+1. **Seeding Productive Enterprise:** Sophisticated lenders deploy capital to entrepreneurs in developing markets — the exact demographic that traditional finance cannot efficiently serve.
 2. **Creating Real-World Value:** Borrowers use these non-margin loans to fund businesses, build infrastructure (like the internet access mentioned in the [DeFi Adoption Roadmap][7]), and create tangible economic wealth.